eclipse-orbit/ebr/README.md

 the bundles directly from Maven in any Tycho build.
 By convention, the bundles will be published using the Maven group id `org.eclipse.ebr.bundles`.

 ### Generate p2 repository

-1. Switch to the repository root
+1. Go into the repository root folder.
 2. `cd releng/p2`
 3. `mvn clean package`